dahlia/fedify/docs/manual/log.md

 requests are made by the document loader, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "sig", "proof"]`

+*This category is available since Fedify 0.10.0.*

+The `["fedify", "sig", "proof"]` category is used for logging messages related to Object Integrity Proofs.
+When you are curious about the proof verification process, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "sig", "key"]`

+*This category is available since Fedify 0.10.0.*

+The `["fedify", "sig", "key"]` category is used for logging messages related to key generation and key retrieval.
+When you are curious about these processes, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "vocab", "lookup"]`

+*This category is available since Fedify 0.10.0.*

+The `["fedify", "vocab", "lookup"]` category is used for logging messages related to looking up ActivityPub objects.
+When you are curious about the lookup process, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "webfinger", "lookup"]`

+*This category is available since Fedify 0.10.0.*

+The `["fedify", "webfinger", "lookup"]` category is used for logging messages related to looking up WebFinger resources.
+When you are curious about the lookup process, you can check the log messages in this category with the `"debug"` level.

 ### `["fedify", "x", "fresh"]`

 The `["fedify", "x", "fresh"]` category is used for logging messages related